SketchingDev/dev-meets-contact-center.github.io/_posts/2023-02-03-automating-development-of-genesys-chatbots.md

 ---
 layout: blog-post
-title: "Automating development of Genesys chat bots"
+title: "Automating development of Genesys chatbots"
 date: 2023-02-03 00:00:00
-image-base: /assets/images/posts/2023-02-03-automating-development-of-genesys-chat-bots
+image-base: /assets/images/posts/2023-02-03-automating-development-of-genesys-chatbots
 ---

-When developing bots at OVO we aim to reduce the feedback loop as much as possible, as a short feedback loop means we can adapt to customer feedback more quickly.
+When developing chatbots at OVO we aim to reduce the feedback loop as much as possible, as a short feedback loop means we can adapt to customer feedback more quickly.
 However, to ensure quality is maintained (even increased) we leverage automation as much as possible.
 In this article, I'll explain the automation pipeline I've created that achieves this...